andrejamesthomas/product-portfolio/01-case-studies/case-study-capability-gating/README.md

 This decision faced initial pushback from stakeholders concerned about reduced launch reach, but reliability and trust were treated as non-negotiable product requirements.

 ## 7. Delivery Approach
-We delivered in phases:
+Delivery was structured in phases:
-1. Define eligibility criteria and capability contract (what must be true to safely enable the feature).
+- Define eligibility criteria and capability contract.
-2. Implement gating controls (server-side checks + controlled rollout mechanism).
+- Implement server-side gating and controlled rollout mechanisms.
-3. Launch to a small eligible cohort, monitor reliability and support signals, then scale.
+- Launch to a small eligible cohort and monitor reliability and support signals.
-4. Document the pattern (playbook) so future teams can reuse the approach.
+- Scale rollout progressively and document the pattern for reuse.

-Collaboration:
+Cross-functional alignment:
-- Engineering: defined the capability contract and failure-safe behaviour.
+- Engineering: defined failure-safe behaviour and capability checks.
-- Support/Operations: aligned on expected user-visible outcomes and escalation paths.
+- Operations/Support: aligned on expected user-visible outcomes and escalation thresholds.
-- Stakeholders: agreed on eligibility-based rollout criteria and communication plan.
+- Stakeholders: agreed on eligibility-based success criteria and communication boundaries.

 ## 8. Metrics and Impact
 We tracked success using a combination of adoption and guardrail metrics: